Sgkamnuanchai/FNM-Automated/README.md

 - Set minimum and peak voltage via user interface

-- Start/stop the electrolyzer and reset experiment with a single click

 - Real-time communication and control with Arduino via USB serial

 - Displays current voltage and system state (charging/discharging)